-The NSC Recruitment Experiences and Outlook Survey (REOS) collects information on the methods employers use to recruit staff.
+Recruitment Experiences and Outlook Survey (REOS) collects information on the methods employers use to recruit staff.
 Understanding how employers recruit can improve a person’s chances of finding the right job for them.
 Employers often use more than one method to advertise their vacancies.

 Source: REOS Recruitment methods

 Using data from Jobs and Skills Australia and a range of other sources, the JSA has developed information and resources to assist those navigating the jobs market.
 This includes research and advice for: job seekers, including those who may face barriers in their search for work; job and community providers; career and education professionals; and governments providing programs and policy support.